Procedure: Criminal record screening for students undertaking clinical placements

 - Where the University receives the certificate directly from the AFP, a copy is placed on the student’s record and the original certificate is provided to the student to inform them of the outcome of their criminal history check.

 - Students retain the original certificate issued after the check has been conducted for the duration of their enrolment in the program that requires a placement as they can be required to present the certificate when attending a clinical placement in an ACT or NSW government health facility.

-- The University is required to disclose the criminal history check information outcome to a clinical placement facility hosting a student’s placement.
+- The University is required to disclose the criminal history check information outcome to the Clinical Placement Office (ACT placements) or the Public Health Organisation (NSW placements).

-- In accordance with the Privacy Act 1988 (Cth), the University does not disclose certificate information to any person outside the University, without the specific written consent of the student, except as set out in the Criminal record screening for students undertaking placements in health facilities policy and procedure.
+- In accordance with the Privacy Act 1988 (Cth), the University does not disclose certificate information to any person outside the University, without the specific written consent of the student, except as set out in the Criminal record screening for students undertaking placements policy and procedure.